Backyard Biography – The Lappanos

 At California Pools & Landscape we know that every backyard has a story and this one centers on the Lappanos from Scottsdale, AZ.
 The Lappanos moved to the valley from the Pacific Northwest and had a new home built northeast of Scottsdale with a natural desert backyard.
 Their location features stunning natural views from the rear of the home of the Four Peaks Mountain Range and the McDowell Mountains.

 The Lappanos started their search to transform their backyard from barren desert to a dream oasis.
 While considering multiple pool companies, one backyard design stuck out amongst the rest.
-Project Manager Les Lull designed a seamless outdoor living environment that was custom made for the Lappanos.
+Designer Les Lull created a seamless outdoor living environment that was custom made for the Lappanos.

 “We looked at a number of companies and nobody had the design that Les had,” said Tim Lappano.
 “That’s what sold us, the way he designed everything coming right out of the great room and the dining room and the master bedroom.
 Just walk right out on the travertine and you’re right at the pool and at the spa.
 We just loved his design, I thought he did that so well.”

 Lull focused on incorporating all the design features that were most important to the Lappanos.